couchbaselabs/agent-catalog-example/README.md

 without going through `git`, perform the following:

-1. In the specific example you want to run (e.g., `travel_agent`), modify the `[tool.poetry.dependencies.agentc]` section in `pyproject.toml` to point to your `agent-catalog` directory.
+1. In the specific example you want to run (e.g., `travel_agent`), modify the `[tool.poetry.dependencies.agentc]` section in `pyproject.toml` to point to your cloned `agent-catalog` directory.
    Specifically, you'll need to comment out the "git" and "subdirectories" line and comment out the "path" line.
    Substitute `$LOCATION_OF_LOCAL_AGENT_CATALOG_REPO` accordingly.
    ```toml